v3io/tutorials/README.md

 <a id="update-notebooks"></a>
 ### Updating the Tutorial Notebooks to the Latest Version

-You can use the provided **get_demos.sh** script to update the tutorial notebooks to the latest stable version available on [GitHub](https://github.com/v3io/tutorials/).
+You can use the provided **igz-tutorials-get.sh** script to update the tutorial notebooks to the latest stable version available on [GitHub](https://github.com/v3io/tutorials/).
 For details, see the [**update-tutorials.ipynb**](update-tutorials.ipynb) notebook.

 <a id="additional-resources"></a>